Noah-Parsons/fusion-tree-benchmark/docs/Explanation.md

 ## Chapter 6: How to race fairly

 A race is only worth something if it is fair.
-These rules apply to everything after this chapter.
+The following rules are applied:

 ### Correct answers first